-- 3. Provides guests with current information about Museum exhibitions, programs, and services including the Hirasaki National Resource Center, Facility Rentals, and Group Tours.
+- 3. Provides guests with current information about Museum exhibitions, programs, and services including the Hirasaki National Resource Center, Facility Rentals, and Group Visits.
 Also provides visitors with information about the surrounding community.

 - 4. In conjunction with Security, ensures opening and closing of exhibition galleries and lobby area.
 Additionally, communicates with security to ensure safety of public areas by using radio codes; Remains up to date on museum policy and emergency procedures.

 - 5. Reconciles cash drawer and empties donation boxes at the close of business.
-Requires a background check.
+Requires a clear criminal background check.

 - 6. Ensures that the front desk is maintained and orderly.
 Stocks and maintains printed museum materials including visitor guides, admission stickers, receipt tape, validation stickers and surveys; alerts Supervisor when supplies are needed.